AmitPatel-analyst/Customer-churn-analysis-report/README.md

 The objective of this report is to analyze customer churn rates across different demographics and regions to identify key areas for improvement.
 By understanding the factors contributing to churn, the company can develop targeted strategies to enhance customer retention and reduce churn rates.

 ## About Dataset:
-The dataset comprises customer data, encompassing detailed records of visits from **10000 individual customers**.Each entry in the dataset stores unique information regarding the credit score,salary,country,gender,age and churn status.
+The dataset comprises customer data, encompassing detailed records of visits from **10000 individual customers**.
+Each entry in the dataset stores unique information regarding the credit score, salary, country, gender, age and churn status.

 # Customer Table Data Dictionary